skx/cpmulator/README.md

 The testing that I should do before a release:

+* [ ] Confirm DDT can be used to trace execution of a simple binary.
+* [ ] Confirm the A1 Apple Emulator can be launched, and BASIC will run.
 * [ ] Play lighthouse of doom to completion, either victory or death.
 * [ ] Compile a program with ASM & LOAD.
 Confirm it runs.
 * [ ] Compile HELLO.C and ECHO.C with Aztec C Compiler.